iamfonz/PortfolioSite/content/portfolio/circuit-playground/index.md

 For some time, I've wanted to build a plant care device.
 When I looked over the syllabus of the course and noticed a plant care section, I knew I had to enroll.
 I bought the required supplies and patiently waited for them to arrive.

 The first half of the course covers the very basics of using the Circuit Playground Express such as lighting LEDs, clicking the buttons, and implementing a switch.
 Then, the first project is coding a bike light.
-I wrote a few different "modes" for the bike light that can be triggered by clicking the right button to chage between the different modes.
+I wrote my own bike-light that I think is cool.
 All in all this has been a fun project to work on.

-I'm still working on this course and taking my time with it as I want to make sure I truly understand everything rather than just completed the course.
+I'm still working on this course and taking my time with it as I want to make sure I truly understand everything rather than just complete the course.
 This page will get updated as more work gets done it.